wgmyers/anti-social/README.md

 * You can block specific pages, directories, or whole domains.
 * You can turn blocking off with a 'snooze' button in the popup menu, but it comes back on again after five minutes.
 * If you use the 'snooze' button, you can't use it again for the next hour.
-* You can change the default snooze timeouts; snooze can be up to 25 minutes, snooze timeout up to six hours.
+* You can change these default snooze timeouts; snooze can be up to 30 minutes, snooze timeout up to six hours.
+* If you set the snooze timeout to zero, you can snooze as often as you like: use of this option is between you and your conscience.

 anti-social is still in the pre-release stage, so there's no package or licence yet.
 When it's ready for release there will be some kind of FLOSS licence for sure.